Women in ancient Egypt: Modern images of women in ancient Egypt

 Theda Bara poses in a still image from Cleopatra.
 Exotic sets and costumes, depicting a fantasy version of ancient Egypt, were a good fit for Theda Bara's popular "vamp" image.

 Elizabeth Taylor and Richard Burton starred in Cleopatra.

 When women in ancient Egypt are evoked, the first image that comes to mind for most is that of Cleopatra, or more precisely, Cleopatra VII.
 Although having a Greek origin, it is she who would be associated with the image of women in ancient Egypt, for several generations.
 This has been in large part due to modern cinema, especially the films of the Golden Age of Hollywood.

 During the 1950s and 1960s, a number of costume dramas were produced, putting on screen Egyptian women imagined during this era where filmmakers want to show glamour.
 In 1963, the glamorous image of Cleopatra was cemented for the public in the film Cleopatra directed by Joseph L. Mankiewicz, and portrayed by Liz Taylor.

-This passion for the queen is explained by the tumultuous life that she lived, full of intrigues, romances (her two most famous lovers being Julius Caesar and Marc Antony), her power, and her tragic death (she died by suicide).
-In short, she fascinates, by her life and by what she did.
+This intrigue for the queen is explained by the tumultuous life that she lived, full of intrigues, romances (her two most famous lovers being Julius Caesar and Marc Antony).
 Through her connection to ancient Egypt, she has an aura of mystery for spectators, the same aura that surrounds ancient Egypt and its esoteric aspects, the same mysteriousness linked in the popular imagination with ancient curses of mummies, or other secrets of the tombs.
 Presented this way, Egyptian women become a sort of seductress, fascinating because of a romanticized view of her.
 As a sign of celebrity, this imagined Egypt has not only been the object of fantasies but has also been caricatured.
 The best-known of these caricatures today are those appearing in such media of popular culture as the Astérix comic books of René Goscinny and Albert Uderzo.
 Playing on the glamorous image created by cinema, the authors satirize the fascination that Cleopatra exercises on those around her, focusing especially on her nose and exaggerating her queenly status by depicting her as capricious and temperamental, far-removed from the ideal of the seductive woman so often imagined.

-In a more general manner, this image of Egyptian women, forceful, behind a mysterious and magical veil, and exercising a seductive power, continues to this day, for example in the American series Stargate SG-1, or again in Luc Besson's film The Fifth Element (1997).
+In a more general manner, this image of Egyptian women, forceful, behind a mysterious and magical veil, and exercising a seductive power, continues to this day, for example in the American series Stargate SG-1.

 Fashion designers are also regularly inspired by the iconography of Egyptian women, who have become an esthetic point of reference.